 Brief Intro: I graduated from college in 2011 with a degree in journalism I’ve worked for various newspapers, covered the Final Four and NBA Draft and worked for the AP.
 I was making $28,000 when I first graduated so my loan payments were about 20% of my total monthly take-home pay.
 That’s s huge amount for someone starting out with no savings and living alone in a new city.

 Brief Intro: When I was in my twenties, I had a desire to make money through investing.
 A man that I considered a friend offered to invest $20,000 for me, assuring me that I would make a hefty profit on my investment.
 I took the money out via cash advances on my credit cards.
 The man didn’t invest the money, however: Instead, he took the money and was gone.

-Brief Intro: We both went through school twice.
+Brief Intro: We both went to school twice.
 Bryant has his Bachelors in Music Education and his Masters in Administration.
 Emily has a Bachelors in Child and Family Studies and went back to school for her teaching license.
 We took out student loans to pay for all the degrees.
 We also had some credit card debt, car loans, and a medical bill.
 The credit cards were just foolish spending before we got married that added up.

 Brief Intro: When my husband and I first started dating, we had $7,500 in combined credit card debt, I had a car loan for $15,000 and he had a student loan for $18,000.
 That’s a total of $40,500 in debt!!
 No thank you!
 It felt like we were never going to get ahead, much less pay all of it off.
 I’m not going to lie – I had trouble sleeping most nights because of it.